Szymon-Czuszek/Python-Riddles/README.md

 ## ➕ Riddle 4 - Continuous Sum

-**Problem:** Find the largest sum of a contiguous subarray within the given array.
+**❓ Problem:** Find the largest sum of a contiguous subarray within the given array.

 Here are some reasons why this approach for the large_cont_sum function is good: